23 July 2021

-Nanotechnology in Medicine (Level 2)
+Nanotechnology in Medicine (Level 2)online course

 A minimum of one year of undergraduate study (or research experience in a relevant field) at the time of joining the Summer School.
 Considering the interdisciplinary content, students are encouraged to apply from a broad range of degrees including but not limited to: biological science, biomedical science, physics, chemistry, biophotonics, material science, medicine or a biotechnology related subject.